Beyond our skyscrapers and shopping malls, the food self-sufficiency movement has taken root in our backyard!

 And with their halal-certified poultry range, Kee Song is truly a brand that every household can rely on—a guardian of healthy living!

 The result?
 Firm and natural-tasting flesh with no muddy taste that boasts the same flavour as wild-caught fish!
 From red snapper to seabass, The Fish Farmer is the only local farm with the widest variety of fish.
-For a start, try their Red Snapper ($1.89 per 100g) — an excellent source of vitamins B6 and 12, D & E, and minerals like magnesium and flesh under its red skin and meat with a pinkish tinge!
+For a start, try their Red Snapper ($1.89 per 100 grams) — an excellent source of vitamins B6 and 12, D & E, and minerals like magnesium and flesh under its red skin and meat with a pinkish tinge!

 We have two leading producers of local eggs — Chew’s Agriculture and N&N. As the pioneer of enriched eggs in Singapore, the former is one of the largest modern layer farms in Singapore.
 Its newly developed eco-conscious and climate-controlled poultry houses can even improve air quality and reduce risk of disease contamination.

 Chew’s Agriculture collects each tray of Omega 6 Fresh Eggs ($3.25) from hens that are cared for using the highest scientific standards.
 If you don’t take our word for it, take theirs — especially when they’re the only US Humane Farm Animal Care (HFAC) certified farm in Singapore!